Azure/platform-chaos/README.md

 })
 ```

-See a fully implemented example in [this]() chaos event.
+See a fully implemented example in [this](https://github.com/trstringer/azure-chaos-fn-webapp-startstop) chaos extension.
+To learn more read [here](https://github.com/Azure/platform-chaos/wiki/Auditing#example).
-> TODO: Add an example project for 'this'

 ## Related Projects